lordfpx/AB-interchange/README.md

 abInterchange({
   lazy      : true, // or false
   offscreen : 1.5,  // load items only when in the view + 0.5 by default
-});
+  placeholder: true // trick to prevent reflow of the page });
 ```